 History and Future of Cougar Ridge Ranch and Lodge

 Gary lived on a ranch from 1947 to 1950 in Ferron, Utah, an hour’s drive north of Torrey.
-He has loved the unique geography, spectacular vistas and adventurous pursuits of Southern Utah ever since.
-He has spent much time every year exploring, hiking, fishing, hunting, biking, river running, etc., and also prospecting.
+That was the beginning of his fascination of the unique geography, spectacular vistas, and adventurous pursuits of Southern Utah.
+Since then, he has spent his time exploring, hiking, fishing, hunting, biking, river running, and even prospecting in this beautiful region.

-The history of Cougar Ridge is unique.
-The land was purchased in 1989 from Don Cook, a local Torrey, UT resident and Mayor of the town.
-Its main purpose was for farming but now it’s one of the most luxurious ranch resorts in Utah.
+The history of Cougar Ridge is as unique as its stunning landscapes.
+The land was purchased in 1989 from Don Cook, a local Torrey, Utah resident and Mayor of the town.
+Its main purpose was originally for farming, but it’s now home to one of the most luxurious ranch resorts in Utah.

-The initial plan was to build a Ranch House and Barn on the property and then just farm it, as a hobby.
-However, after the Ranch House was built in 2000, Gary ventured up a ridge behind the Ranch House and, with some help from the Scottish, developed the idea of creating a destination resort for the Torrey area.
-(The Ridge is formally known now as “Scotch Ridge”– for good reason!)
+The initial plan was to build a ranch house and barn on the property and then just farm it, as a hobby.
+However, after it was built in 2000, Gary ventured up a ridge behind the Ranch House and, with some help from the Scotts (Whiskey), developed the idea of creating a destination resort for the Torrey area.
+That ridge is now formally known as “Scotch Ridge!”

-His idea was to keep the Serenity and Beauty of the surroundings along with creating a venue to support Adventure and Knowledge in a Luxurious, but down-home feel setting.
-We wanted to preserve the local and historical cultural traits of the area in our building design, farming, and animals.
+His idea was to preserve the serenity and beauty of the natural surroundings while also creating a venue that offered adventure and learning opportunities in a luxurious, but homey setting.
+He also wanted to preserve the local historical and cultural traits of the area in his building design, farming, and animals.
 To this end, the Cougar Ridge Resort was born.

-The Ranch House was built in 2000; the Lodge was finished in 2010; the 7 Casitas were finished in 2017, and more is yet to come!
-Our master plan is to finish our Resort to support the adventures, health, and wellbeing of our guests.
-This will include a Resort Center that will have a spacious indoor/outdoor exercise area; a spa; a conference center; a pool and hot tubs; a restaurant and bar; and other support capabilities.
+The Ranch House was built in 2000, the Lodge was finished in 2010, and the seven Casitas were added in 2017.
+But we’re not done yet!
+Our master plan is to continue to add to our Resort in ways that support the adventures, health, and wellbeing of our guests.
+This will include a Resort Center that will have a spacious indoor/outdoor exercise area, a spa, a conference center, a pool and hot tubs, a restaurant and bar, and various other amenities.

-Our Pavillion will be able to seat 120 under a spacious canopy, with a support building that has indoor/outdoor BBQ and catering facilities; an outdoor bar; restrooms; and plenty of storage.
-We will be adding 13 more 3 bedroom Casitas and a Laundry building.
-A Greenhouse and Amphitheater are in the plans.
-Finally, we are developing approximately 3 miles of walking paths among our Animals and Ponds.
+Our Pavillion will be able to seat 120 people under a spacious canopy, with a support building that has indoor/outdoor BBQ and catering facilities, an outdoor bar, restrooms, and plenty of storage.
+We will be adding thirteen more 3-bedroom Casitas, as well as a laundry building.
+A greenhouse and amphitheater are also in the plans.
+Finally, we are developing approximately 3-miles of walking paths among our animals, streams and ponds.